Jonmainhart/PyBrew/README.md

 This is for anyone who wants to update and upgrade Homebrew from the comfort of the menubar.

 ## How it Works
 PyBrew uses the [rumps](https://github.com/jaredks/rumps) framework and the [subprocess](https://docs.python.org/3/library/subprocess.html) module to display a menubar application that will run `brew update` and `brew upgrade` commands when selected from the menu.
-The application will then display a notifiaction banner when the process is complete.
+The application will then display a notification banner when the process is complete.

 ## Installation
 Download `__main__.py` `pybrew_app.py` and `assets` along with it's contents and place them in a project folder named "pybrew".